-We ventured here for the first time this weekend and having visited all the others on the list, Santa Severa makes it to the number one spot for several reasons.
+Having visited all the others on the list, Santa Severa makes it to the number-one spot for several reasons.

 But other than sunbathing, you can explore the museum in the grounds of an old Roman villa owned by Emperor Tiberius, and check out the remains of the grotto where he entertained guests.
 The town itself has narrow streets with white houses, and plenty of restaurants serving fresh fish.